JaberQezelbash/DEQ-KAN/README.md

 ## Contact
-For any questions related to DEQ-KAN, please contact:
+For any questions related to DEQ-KAN, you may contact:
 [qezelbashc.jaber@ufl.edu](qezelbashc.jaber@ufl.edu)